Articles of Association (Vedtægter) of May 5, 2018.

 Repeated violations of § 3, sec.
 3. will result in permanent expelling from the CE-5 organization and participation in any of the organization’s events and activities.

 Sec.
 1. People who wish to participate in the organization’s mission can join.

 Sec.
 2. Attendance requires that the participant already understands that CE-5 is a real phenomenon and that there are extraterrestrial lifeforms with spacecrafts.

 Sec.
-3. Participants may be excluded in accordance with the articles of association.
+3. Participants may be excluded from the articles of association.
 Behavior not tolerated by the organization and the Board is:

-Anyone suffering from mental and emotional instability cannot participate in any of CE-5 Copenhagen’s skywatches and acitivties.
-Examples are conditions such as paranoia, anxiety, psychosis, schizophrenia, depression and other servere conditions, or using any type of psychopharmaca.
+Anyone suffering from mental and emotional instability cannot participate in any of CE-5 Copenhagen’s skywatches and activities.
+Examples are conditions such as paranoia, anxiety, psychosis, schizophrenia, depression and other severe conditions, or using any type of psychopharmaca.

 - 5 General Assembly